Automate your SP-API calls using Java SDK

 To complete this tutorial, you need the following prerequisites:

-If you do not have a hybrid or SP-API app, follow the steps to register as a developer and register your application.
-Then, return to this blog post.
+Before your application can connect to the Selling Partner API, you must register it, and it must be authorized by a selling partner.
+If you do not have a hybrid or SP-API app, follow the steps to register as a developer, register your application, and Authorizing Selling Partner API applications.
+Then, return to this tutorial.

 Next, set up your workspace for the tutorial.